kvarak/dnd/docs/_Classes/warlock.md

     ***Amphibious.*** The horned toad can breathe air and water.

-    ***Natural Knowledge.*** Whenever the horned toad is touching another creature, both gain advantage on Nature and Stealth checks.
+    ***Natural Knowledge.*** Whenever the horned toad is touching another creature, both gain advantage on Stealth and Survival checks.

     ***Standing Leap.*** The horned toad's long jump is 20 ft., and its high jump is up to 10 ft., with or without a running start.